NRCan/geo-deep-learning/docs/source/dataset.rst

 Also, the `STAC spec <https://github.com/radiantearth/stac-spec/blob/master/item-spec/item-spec.md>`_ is young and quickly evolving.
 There exists multiple formats for stac item.
 Only a very specific format of stac item is supported by geo-deep-learning.
-If using stac items with geo-deep-learning, make sure they follow the structure if our *Worldview-2* example above.
+If using stac items with geo-deep-learning, make sure they follow the structure of our *Worldview-2* example above.

 Bands must be selected by `common name <https://github.com/stac-extensions/eo/#common-band-names>`_ in dataset config: